ESLint Config Generator for UI Projects

 Problem: ESLint formatting rules conflict with Prettier

-Solution: Add eslint-config-prettier as LAST item in extends array:
+Solution: Add eslint-config-prettier as the LAST item in the config chain (last in extends for legacy, last in the exported array for flat).

 Usage Instructions

-STEP 2: Create config file in correct format based on version:
+STEP 2: Create the config file in the selected format:

 STEP 3: Handle ignore patterns:

-• ESLint v9+: Add ignores array to eslint.config.js
+• Flat config → ignores array inside eslint.config.js

-STEP 7 (Optional): Install ESLint VS Code extension for auto-fix on save
+STEP 7 (optional): Install the ESLint VS Code extension for auto-fix on save.

-STEP 8 (Optional): Add ESLint check to CI/CD pipeline
+STEP 8 (optional): Add ESLint to the CI/CD pipeline.

 Common Rule Severity Levels